tsgates/arch-wiki-markdown/wiki/Arch_User_Repository.md

     $ nano foo.install

 Make the package.
-After manually confirming the integrity of the files, run makepkg as a normal user in the build directory.
+After manually confirming the integrity of the files, run makepkg as a normal user.

     $ makepkg -s